-- 1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued); - 2.
-Certify that you are not subject to backup withholding; or - 3.
-Claim exemption from backup withholding if you are a U.S. exempt payee; and - 4.
-Certify to your non-foreign status for purposes of withholding under chapter 3 or 4 of the Code (if applicable); and - 5.
-Certify that FATCA code(s) entered on this form (if any) indicating that you are exempt from the FATCA reporting is correct.
-See What Is FATCA Reporting, later, for further information.
+- 1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued), - 2.
+Certify that you are not subject to backup withholding, or - 3.
+Claim exemption from backup withholding if you are a U.S. exempt payee.
+If applicable, you are also certifying that as a U.S. person, your allocable share of any partnership income from a U.S. trade or business is not subject to the withholding tax on foreign partners' share of effectively connected income, and - 4.
+Certify that FATCA code(s) entered on this form (if any) indicating that you are exempt from the FATCA reporting, is correct.
+See What is FATCA reporting, later, for further information.